What are the tuition costs?

 Columbia employees should speak with administrators in Human Resources about potential benefits.

-Are there work study or research assistantships available to current students?
+Are there work study, teaching assistantships or research assistantships available to current students?